isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Wild Pepper.md

 	<h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
 	<p><a href="/page-index/plant-problems/wilting/">Wilting</a> leaves during hot weather is a sign of heat stress.
 Increase the number of times the plant is watered daily, and apply mulch at the base to prevent water loss.</p>
-	<p>This plant may get leggy as it grows older.  methods like <a href="/page-index/horticulture-techniques/pruning/">Hard prune</a> it to encourage bushier growth.</p>
+	<p>This plant may get leggy as it grows older. <a href="/page-index/horticulture-techniques/pruning/">Hard prune</a> it to encourage bushier growth.</p>
 	<br>
 </section>